rileyio/kiera-bot/README.md

 - `!decision "oldID" new id` - Create a new Decision unique ID for your roll
 - `!decision roll "id"` - Roll premade Decision
 - `!decision "Question here" "Option 1" "Option 2" "etc.."` - Create & Roll a 1 time Decision roll
+- `/decision list` - List of Owned and Managed Decision Rollers

 #### Fun
 - `!8ball` - Ask a question, receive an answer